1970s Alfa Romeo GTV 1750 as a discreet restomod!

 Alfaholics Veloce style alloy wheels in 15 inch

 This particular GTV is a 1970 Euro model with some cool features.
 It has 15-inch Alfaholics Veloce-style alloy wheels with new tires and a modern one behind it Disc brake system all around.
 At the Suspension you rely on a combination of Bilstein shock absorbers and modified upper wishbones and in principle the unique piece is also completely restored.
 Various work was also carried out on the engine in 2019, including a valve clearance adjustment and a cylinder head repair.
-In the course of Food the classic was repainted from ocher yellow to red, with the paint dress going particularly well with the new black equipment.
+In the course of Catering the classic was repainted from ocher yellow to red, with the paint dress going particularly well with the new black equipment.

 In the interior there is also a chic wooden steering wheel, there is a Jaeger tachometer and a Veglia speedometer.
 A wooden shift knob and various wooden decorative strips are also installed.
 From a visual point of view, the aprons on the body have been removed, which gives the car a cool retro racer look.
 Also is now one Sports exhaust system installed, for a befitting soundscape.
 And best of all, you can buy the classic.
 The GTV is currently up for auction in Irvine, California.

 Of course, that wasn't the end of it.
 Our tuning magazine has tens of thousands of other tuning reports in stock.
 Do you want to see them all?
 Just click HERE and look around.
-Or are you especially interested in our Tuning classics Title?
+Or are you especially interested in our Tuning classics category?
 Then the following excerpt is tuned Young and oldtimers definitely the right place to browse.

 other related posts